 Spend quality time on PR

 Politicians spend a big part of their time dealing with the media.
 This is because free media is probably the single most effective way to get your message out to the world.
+Good PR can leverage the reach and credibility of a media outlet brand and align it with yours.
 Startups that create compelling, interesting content and understand how to engage the media can greatly benefit from putting time and effort into public relations.

 High impact, low cost startup marketing